-To qualify for the League Sunspotter Program, you must be a member of the Astronomical League, either as a member of a club affiliated with the League or as a Member-at-Large.
+To qualify for the League's Sunspotter Observing Program, you must be a member of the Astronomical League, either as a member of a club affiliated with the League or as a Member at Large.

 When your observations and drawings are completed, have them reviewed and approved by an officer of your astronomy society, or a qualified, experienced second party if you do not belong to a society.
-Have this person write a note verifying the work.
-Send this note and copies of the observations to the Sunspotters Observing Program Coordinator referred to above.
-The Sunspotters Observing Program Certificate and award pin will be forwarded to your club officer for formal presentation, and your name will appear in the Reflector.
-Members-at-Large should send copies of their observations directly to the Astronomical League Observing Awards coordinator.
+Have this person send a letter or email verifying your work.
+Send this note and copies of the observations to the Sunspotter Observing Program Coordinator.
+The Sunspotter Observing Program certificate and pin will be forwarded to your club officer for formal presentation, and your name will appear in the Reflector.
+Members at Large should send copies of their observations directly to the Sunspotter Observing Program Coordinator.

 Faculae: relatively large (greater than an arc minute) irregularly shaped light area; sometimes serpentine in shape.
 Sunspots are usually located in Facula.